-We were contingently liable under open standby letters of credit and bank guarantees issued by our banks in favor of third parties totaling \$22.8 million at March 31, 2021 and \$5.9 million at December 31, 2020.
+We were contingently liable under open standby letters of credit and bank guarantees issued by our banks in favor of third parties totaling \$23.0 million at June 30, 2021 and \$5.9 million at December 31, 2020.

 On March 30, 2021, the Company entered into three-year interest rate swaps with an aggregate notional amount of \$1 billion.
-In addition, as of March 31, 2021, we had a remaining notional amount of \$129 million of interest rate swaps under the April 20, 2018 agreement, which expired on April 27, 2021.
+The interest rate swaps under the April 20, 2018 agreement expired on April 27, 2021.
 The objective of the swaps is to mitigate the variation of future cash flows from changes in the floating interest rates on our existing debt.
 See further discussion in Note 12 to our condensed consolidated financial statements.